 I happened to catch the Texas vs. Iowa State game three nights ago amidst the eight-day hiatus from competition that the Pittsburgh Panthers (20-6, 8-5) are currently on.
 Super-senior point guard DeAndre Kane helped ISU to an 85 – 76 victory over the 19th ranked Longhorns in Ames, Iowa.
 If you’re a Pitt fan then you probably know where I am going with this, and you’re probably groaning.

 A native of Pittsburgh, Kane attended Schenley High School; he even played with former Panther DeJuan Blair and St. John’s guard/forward D.J.
 Kennedy.
 Kane graduated from Marshall last year, and was poised to commit to Pitt in early May.
 However, despite visiting the campus, Kane never officially committed.
 Instead, Kane ultimately chose Iowa State after visiting the campus at the end of May.

 In an article in the Ames Tribune last month, Cyclones' head coach Fred Hoiberg said that the Panthers backed off Kane after his visit, which opened up the door for them.
 If you ask someone in Pitt's organization, they might tell a slightly different story.

 Regardless, here are the facts: the Panthers are struggling (sorta) to stay above .500 in their first season in the ACC, and have yet to beat a ranked opponent.
 Conversely, ISU is currently ranked 17th in the country, and are 7-2 against ranked opponents this season.

 Kane has been an integral part of why Iowa State has been so successful this season.
 He is averaging 16.2 points per game, 6.6 rebounds per game, and 6.0 assists per game.
-His stat-line is very close to that of senior forward Lamar Patterson.
+His stats very close to that of senior forward Lamar Patterson.
 Even though they produce similar numbers, both players have different strengths and weaknesses - they play different positions.

 I would best describe Patterson's game as smooth, while Kane's game is more about power and strength.
 Lamar is dangerous when he gets into the lane, as he can make plays for himself and others.
 DeAndre is a force in transition, and he finishes really well around the basket (70.2% at the rim), especially for his position.